flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 Figure-2: Star Network (Source: https://en.wikipedia.org/wiki/Star_network.
 License: CC BY-SA 3.0)

 In a star network, every node is connected to Gateway Sensor Node.
-A node in a star network will gather sensory information and send it the Gateway Sensor Node.
-We will use star network to architect the Web of Things for this project.
+A node in a star network will gather sensory information and send it to Gateway Sensor Node.
+We will use star network to architect the Web of Things in this project.

 ## Goal and Architecture